nadar71/Algo_Ds_and_code_challenge_solutions/Problems/Array_pb/array_find_how_m_times_repeats/readme.txt

-Find how many time s a number repeats in a list of numbers
+Find how many times a number repeats in a list of numbers